Skip to main content

 • Health and Safety

-Parents/guardians are responsible for reading, understanding, and agreeing to the detailed information on the 2023 Ontario Tech University Camps (Children & Youth) Assumption of Risk and Release of Liability and Code of ConductThe notes below do not contain all the information on the forms.
+Parents/guardians are responsible for reading, understanding, and agreeing* to the detailed information on the 2026 Ontario Tech University Child & Youth Programming Assumption of Risk and Release of Liability and Code of ConductThe notes below do not contain all the information on the forms.

-All campers and staff have the right to a positive and safe camp experience.
-For this reason, campers are asked to follow the Code of Conduct when attending camps (whether virtual or in person).
-In general, we ask that campers:
+All campers/participants and staff have the right to a positive and safe experience.
+For this reason, campers/participants are asked to follow the Code of Conduct when attending child and youth programming (whether virtual or in-person).

 1. Be safe